globe2060org/globe2060org.github.io/GLOBE Database.md

 For additional information, including **detailed energy activities of residential buildings' end uses, commercial building stocks, and energy and emissions of commercial buildings' end uses**, you can contact the project leader, [Dr. Minda Ma](https://buildings.lbl.gov/people/minda-ma), at <maminda@lbl.gov>.
 We will provide the requested information upon reasonable request.

+For the test data sources, you can [click here](https://github.com/globe2060org/globe2060org.github.io/raw/main/test_xlsx.xlsx) to download the related files.

 ## ArchTracking